Topological Corner States in Bilayer and Trilayer Systems with Vertically Stacked Topological Heterostructures: Topological corner states

 Its critical value is determined by $t_\mathrm{c}^{\rm{trilayer}}=\kappa_1+\kappa_2$, which is identical to that in the previous trilayer case.

 Fig.~\ref{fig:corner_trilayer2}(a) shows the energy spectrum as a function of $t_\mathrm{v}$.
 There is a single set of corner modes that includes four degenerate corner states at $E=0$ (depicted by the red line) when $t_\mathrm{v}<t_\mathrm{c}^{\rm{trilayer}}$; however, all corner modes disappear above the critical value $t_\mathrm{c}^{\rm{trilayer}}$.
+An enlarged view of a single mode reveals that the corner mode distribution is localized on the sublattice opposite to that of the topological-trivial-topological structure.
+See Appendix B for details.
+The absence of topological corner states at large interlayer couplings can be explained by an effective model near zero energy, derived through perturbation theory, as detailed in Appendix D.

 The field amplitudes of the corner modes, shown in Fig.~\ref{fig:corner_trilayer2} (b), are distributed across each layer.
 The quadrupole moments are obtained as $q_{xy}=\frac{1}{2}$ for $t_\mathrm{v}<t_\mathrm{c}^{\rm{trilayer}}$, identifying the phase as topological, while $q_{xy}=0$ for $t_\mathrm{v}>t_\mathrm{c}^{\rm{trilayer}}$, classifying it as trivial.
-We note that in BBH trilayer systems with large interlayer coupling $t_\mathrm{v}$, the size of the band-gap varies between two distinct systems, despite them having identical band structures, as shown in Figs 4(a) and 5(a).
-This discrepancy arises due to the presence of gapped edge states within the band gap as illustrated in Fig.~4(a).
+We note that in BBH trilayer systems with large interlayer coupling $t_\mathrm{v}$, the size of the band-gap varies between two distinct systems, despite the fact that they have identical band structures, as shown in Figs. 4(a) and 5(a).
+This discrepancy is caused by the presence of gapped edge states within the band gap, as illustrated in Fig.~4(a).